The AI Strategy Core: Defining your AI Strategy

 3. Strategy Time Horizon:

-• The Shift: AI moves faster than annual budget cycles.
+• The Shift: AI evolution moves significantly faster than traditional annual budget cycles.

 The Five Forces analysis reveals that while AI lowers the barrier to entry for everyone, it also raises the bar for differentiation.
-The Strategy Core forces you to choose your lane:
+A robust strategy does not simply pick “Efficiency" or “Innovation" as a binary destination; it intentionally weights these priorities across the organization to avoid strategic drift.

-• The Efficiency Play: Using AI primarily for Automation and Execution.
-This path offers immediate P&L relief but risks a "race to the bottom" where you become indistinguishable from competitors using the same tools.
+• The Efficiency Baseline: Using AI for Automation and Execution is often essential for survival and funding the journey, but it is rarely a long-term differentiator.
+Over-indexing here without a broader vision risks a “race to the bottom", where you become indistinguishable from competitors using the same tools.

-• The Human-Centered Play: Using AI for Augmentation and Ideas.
-This path builds the Human-Centered AI Enterprise—an organization designed for resilience, adaptability, and unique value creation.
+• The Value Edge: Using AI for Augmentation and Ideas.
+This is the path builds to the Human-Centered AI Enterprise—an organization designed for resilience, adaptability, and unique value creation.

-Is your strategy a document, or an engine?
+Is your strategy a static document, or a dynamic engine?

 Take the 5-Minute AI Audit